Voyager program: Computers and data processing

 There are three different computer types on the Voyager spacecraft, two of each kind, sometimes used for redundancy.
 They are proprietary, custom-built computers built from CMOS and TTL medium-scale CMOS integrated circuits and discrete components, mostly from the 7400 series of Texas Instruments.
-Total number of words among the six computers is about 32K.
+The total number of words among the six computers is about 32K.
 Voyager 1 and Voyager 2 have identical computer systems.

 The Computer Command System (CCS), the central controller of the spacecraft, has two 18-bit word, interrupt-type processors with 4096 words each of non-volatile plated-wire memory.
 During most of the Voyager mission the two CCS computers on each spacecraft were used non-redundantly to increase the command and processing capability of the spacecraft.
 The CCS is nearly identical to the system flown on the Viking spacecraft.

 The Flight Data System (FDS) is two 16-bit word machines with modular memories and 8198 words each.

 The Attitude and Articulation Control System (AACS) is two 18-bit word machines with 4096 words each.

 Unlike the other on-board instruments, the operation of the cameras for visible light is not autonomous, but rather it is controlled by an imaging parameter table contained in one of the on-board digital computers, the Flight Data Subsystem (FDS).
 More recent space probes, since about 1990, usually have completely autonomous cameras.

 The computer command subsystem (CCS) controls the cameras.
 The CCS contains fixed computer programs such as command decoding, fault detection, and correction routines, antenna-pointing routines, and spacecraft sequencing routines.
 This computer is an improved version of the one that was used in the Viking orbiter.
 The hardware in both custom-built CCS subsystems in the Voyagers is identical.
 There is only a minor software modification for one of them that has a scientific subsystem that the other lacks.

 According to Guinness Book of Records, CCS holds record of "longest period of continual operation for a computer".
 It has been running continuously since 20 August 1977.

 The Attitude and Articulation Control Subsystem (AACS) controls the spacecraft orientation (its attitude).
 It keeps the high-gain antenna pointing towards the Earth, controls attitude changes, and points the scan platform.
 The custom-built AACS systems on both craft are identical.

 It has been erroneously reported on the Internet that the Voyager space probes were controlled by a version of the RCA 1802 (RCA CDP1802 "COSMAC" microprocessor), but such claims are not supported by the primary design documents.
 The CDP1802 microprocessor was used later in the Galileo space probe, which was designed and built years later.
 The digital control electronics of the Voyagers were not based on a microprocessor integrated-circuit chip.